 Every child deserves an education to help them reach their full potential.
-The country’s future depends on children learning and acquiring the skills to become productive, self-reliant citizens who are able to contribute to the social and economic development of their communities.
+The country’s future depends on children acquiring the knowledge and skills they need to contribute to the social and economic development of their communities.

 - Many caregivers cannot afford school fees, supplies, or a uniform.